nss-evening-web-development/curriculum/src/data/curriculum/client/week-04/study-group/array-methods.md

 **Array methods** are functions built-in to JavaScript that we can apply to our arrays — Each method has a unique function that performs a change or calculation to our array and saves us from writing common functions from scratch.

 Here are a few methods.
-To see more, [check out the docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array).
+To see more, <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array" target="_blank">check out the docs</a>.

 ```js
 const list = [1, 2, 3];